-This garden is on the banks of the Hartebeespoort Dam, in Pecanwood Estate.
-It has been featured on one of Keith Kirsten’s Down to Earth TV shows, as well as in the April 2004 edition of South African Garden and Home, pages 94-96.
+This garden is right on the banks of the Hartebeespoort Dam.
+It has been featured on one of Keith Kirsten’s TV shows, as well as in South African Garden and Home.

-A Mabalingwe game farm: It was important to create a defined line between what would be perceived as the lodge’s garden, and the natural veldt grass.
-I therefore created a circle wrapping from the boma (fireplace) right around the house to the garages on the other side.
+It was important to create a defined line between what would be perceived as the lodge’s garden, and the natural veldt grass.
+We therefore created a circle wrapping from the boma (fireplace) right around the house to the garages on the other side.

 We used recycled crushed tar to create the road surface, which gives a lovely soft crunch when you walk on it.

 When choosing the plants, we had to take into account the wild animals such as porcupine, kudu, blesbuck etc, and they have eaten a lot of what was planted, especially because of drought.
 Many of the plants have survived though, and as happens in nature, the approach is that an ecosystem will develop and equilibrium will be established.

 The design is strong enough to always hold the site together.